 You can freeze any kind of peppers that you’d like, including hot peppers.
 This is especially useful if you plan to grow peppers in your garden, or if you notice that the peppers you bought earlier in the week are starting to look less than ideal.

-Can you freeze peppers whole?
+Can I freeze bell peppers whole?

 While you could freeze bell peppers whole, they will take up an awful lot of space in your freezer.
 Plus, part of the beauty of freezing them is that it makes meal prep super simple.
 This is why we recommend cleaning and dicing or slicing them first.